nikkim97/Transit/README.md

 Train=NYCP
 Times=[08:00, 09:30, 11:00, 12:30]

-1) I should be able to add a new train line:

 1.a) Check to see if value exists
 1.b) Check to see if train name is 4 alphanumeric char 1.c) Check to see if the time values are in correct time format 1.d) All times must be unique and sorted

 ```

+I should get back next trains coming to the station after a given time

 ```
 API Request Example: